 - Rub the garlic into the cauliflower then drizzle with the olive oil and lemon juice.3 garlic cloves¼ cup olive oil½ lemon

 - Sprinkle the parsley, paprika, salt and pepper on top then bake for 6 minutes.
-Rotate the pan, and bake for another 6 minutes or until the cauliflower is tender to your liking.1 tablespoon(s) parsley1 tsp. paprika½ tsp. kosher salt½ tsp. ground black pepper
+Rotate the pan, and bake for another 6 minutes or until the cauliflower is tender to your liking.1 tablespoon(s) parsley1 tsp. paprika½ tsp. salt½ tsp. ground black pepper